Shhh! Mom’s snoozing. So it’s just us, okay?

 - Our review of your book/ARC may or may not be featured as a stand-alone post.
 Sometimes we combine.
 No special reasons.
 Just easier that way.

 - We do honest reviews here.
 If we love your book, we’ll say so.
 If we hate your book, we’ll say so.
+We don’t and won’t promise a positive review.
 We’ve panned Pulitzer Prize winners and heaped praise on unknown indie authors.
 You just never know.
 So don’t say we didn’t warn you, okay?
+(And don’t gripe about a negative review.
+Authors who do this sound like the Wah-Wah “adult” in Peanuts.)

 - Posts are usually written and scheduled for auto-launch on a future date, sometimes far in advance.
 Like weeks.
 Or more.
 Mom will let you know the date our review of your book will go live.
 We expect you to keep track of the date yourself.
 We do not send links.
 So please don’t ask.